-Invisalign is the invisible way to straighten your teeth without braces.
-Invisalign uses a series of clear removable aligners to straighten your teeth without metal wires or brackets.
-Since the treatment involves clear/invisible aligners, you will not have to worry about the embarrassment that is often associated with traditional metal braces
+Clear Aligners is the invisible way to straighten your teeth without braces.
+Clear aligners (Invisalign, Flash Orthodontics or I-Aligners) uses a series of clear removable aligners to straighten your teeth without metal wires or brackets.
+Since the treatment involves clear/invisible aligners, you will not have to worry about the embarrassment that is often associated with traditional metal braces.

 For the best results, wear your Invisalign clear aligners 20 to 22 hours a day, taking them out just for eating, drinking, brushing, and flossing.

-Invisalign treatment options are available for just top or bottom teeth, but consult your doctor for your individual needs.
+Clear aligner treatment options are available for just top or bottom teeth, but consult our orthodontist for your individual needs.

 You can brush them gently with a soft bristled toothbrush and toothpaste and rinse them in lukewarm water.
 Never use hot water on your aligners — it could permanently warp the plastic.